 After I gave birth, I kept a basket in the bathroom filled with the following items.
 Every time I’d use the bathroom, I’d go through my routine of applying these soothing aids.
 You might want to keep these handy in your bathroom as well:

 - Squirt bottle: After delivery, you won’t want to use toilet paper to wipe in the toilet.
 The next best thing?
 Squirt bottles.
-Find refillable plastic bottles you can fill with water each time you use the toilet.
+Find refillable bottles you can fill with water each time you use the toilet.